Ten Rules of Technology

 Rule 4.
 Technology is a Process of applying knowledge to goals.
 Technology is often defined as knowledge applied to goals.
 This begs the questions: "who's knowledge?", "applied by whom?" and to "who's goals?".
 Why are research and development efforts disproportionately focused on military and business technologies as compared to humanitarian and environmental technologies?
 I argued in a previous blog that technology (and international development) are usefully understood as processes of applying human agency and knowledge to solve human-defined problems.
 From this perspective any adequate analysis of technology is necessarily a socio-technical analysis that needs to include a consideration of who gets to participate, what interests are being served, and who benefits.

 Rule 5.
 Technology Excludes.
 As I argued in a previous blog, the use of digital technologies always excludes.
 This is because access to technology is uneven.
 This is true at least wherever technology diffusion relies on the free market and profit motive, because profit-driven market mechanisms cannot serve those without disposable wealth.
 2.5 billion people have no phone.
 3.5 billion people have no internet access.
 Even in relatively wealthy countries like the UK which seem to be saturated with digital technology, it is still the case that 10% of the population do not use the internet.
 So when government services or civil society projects are made available via mobile or internet platforms they exclude those with the least disposable income.
-My colleague Kevin Hernandez and I have written in greater depth about how technology amplifies exclusion and what needs to be done in order to Leave No One Behind in a Digital World.
+My colleague Kevin Hernandez and I have written in greater depth about how uneven technology access amplifies exclusion and what needs to be done in order to Leave No One Behind in a Digital World.
 We also argue that technology access is not binary because dramatic inequality of access exists even between those who are counted as 'connected' in official statistics.
 We explain why this inequality is structural and will continue to increase.

 Rule 6.
 Technology Can Only Amplify Existing Capacity and Intent (Toyama 2010).
 Kentaro Toyama argued that the use of technology can only amplify existing human capacity and intent, and that it cannot act as a substitute where little or none exists.
 This amplification thesis means, for example, that the capacity and intent of well-trained and motivated staff can be amplified by their use of computers, but that providing computers in places where staff lack digital literacy or motivation cannot produce the same outcomes.
 This rule makes it clear that identifying existing human capacity and intent is an important tactic for development intitiatives, but that building human capacity and intent where it does not yet exist is absolutely central if we are interested in addressing the situation of the most disadvantaged and underprivileged.